 Digital transformation is a hot topic for every business.
 With the emphasis on better, faster services companies are racing against the clock to deliver digital initiatives that will boost customer satisfaction and increase business agility, with the ultimate goal to facilitate growth.
-Over 40% of technology spend will go towards digital transformation this year, with CEOs and CIOs leading the charge to what has been accurately labelled a ‘competitive necessity’ in the modern marketplace.
+Over 40% of technology spending will go towards digital transformation this year, with CEOs and CIOs leading the charge to what has been accurately labelled a ‘competitive necessity’ in the modern marketplace.

 Proper planning is key, of course.
 You need end goals that fit the overall vision for your business, as well as a system in place to keep projects on track.
 It is a common mistake to think of digital transformation as just a technology problem.
 On the contrary, it is your people and culture that will decide its success.
 Do you have key people in the right positions to lead the charge?
 Are your teams in place and ready to embrace the future of connected work with an open mind?
 Only when your entire staff are on board and fully briefed on the strategic purpose of digital transformation should you move forward with choosing technology providers and planning the gradual replacement of legacy systems.